NixOS/nixpkgs/README.md

 # Other Project Repositories

-The sources of all offical Nix-related projects are in the [NixOS organization on GitHub](https://github.com/NixOS/).
+The sources of all official Nix-related projects are in the [NixOS organization on GitHub](https://github.com/NixOS/).
 Here are some of the main ones: